Burma Boating Cruises

 Discounts, Specials and Exclusive Deals

 The Burma Boating Cruise Line Fleet was founded by sailors; they breezed into the Mergui Archipelago’s tropical waters and were blown away by what they found.
 Rising from azure seas were pristine jungle islands fringed by white sandy bays, alive with the hoots and calls of wildlife.
 Under the sea’s surface, corals, fish, and turtles swam in peace and abundance.
 These scenes inspired the Burma Boating fleet’s establishment in 2013, with a mission to offer guests the same inspirational experience - the chance to discover Burma’s ocean landscapes on the crest of the wind.

 In 2018, the pioneering Myanmar tourism company Memories Group brought Burma Boating Cruises into its roster.
-The Memories Group offers an assortment of luxury travel opportunities in Burma, with entrenched local roots, an awareness of sustainability, and ties to environmental and social ethics.
+The Memories Group offers an assortment of luxury travel opportunities in Myanmar, with entrenched local roots, an awareness of sustainability, and ties to environmental and social ethics.
 The Burma Boating Cruise Line Fleet exemplifies these values by allying itself with social, cultural, health, and environmental initiatives.
-Its Mergui cruises focus special attention on the communities of Moken (or Sea Gypsies) who inhabit the archipelago as their ancestors have done for centuries.
+Its Mergui cruises focus special attention on the communities of Moken people who inhabit the archipelago as their ancestors have done for centuries.

 Why Book a Burma Boating Cruise